sni-J/CS206/index.md

 | `a[i].length`   | Number of columns for `i`th row |
 | `a[i]`          | Refer to `i`th row              |

-$\downarrow$ all equivalent code since default value of int is 0
+Code fragments are all equivalent since default value of int is 0

 ```java
 int[][] a = new int[3][3];